oran-testing/jammer/README.md

 ### Configuration

-- The jammer uses YAML configuration files to define parameters such as signal types, frequency ranges, timing, etc.
+- The jammer uses YAML configuration files to define parameters such as central frequency, bandwidth, gain, etc.
 - You can modify the parameters in `configs/basic_jammer.yaml` to suit your specific use case.

 ---